 The American Program is unique as it allows US pupils the educational opportunity to study at a traditional British boarding school whilst continuing to meet US educational requirements during their time abroad.

 The program is the first of its kind in the UK and was developed in conjunction with the US State Department.
-Additionally, Kingham Hill is the first (and only) British school to be accredited by the New England Association of Schools and Colleges (NEASC) and recognised by the US Department of Education.
+Additionally, Kingham Hill School is accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools (MSA-CESS) and recognised by the US Department of Education.

 For pupils who will not remain at Kingham Hill through to graduation, academic coursework is conducted to ensure that all pupils will continue working at grade-level to transition successfully to their next school.
 Pupils participating in the American Program are provided class time during the academic day to pursue course work in US History, American Government, or certified Advanced Placement (AP) courses, which give them the opportunity to earn U.S. college credits if they pass the AP exams.
 Kingham Hill is also an accredited test centre for APs® and PSATs®.